pmjones/adr/IMPLEMENTATION.md

 - the _Responder_, instead of generating an HTTP response, uses the _Domain_ result to write to STDOUT and STDERR.

-The _Domain_, in this case, may use a logging system writing to STDOUT and STDERR as well, to provide continuous output back to the user.
-This is not necessarily a violation of ADR, since the logging is incidental to the operation of the _Domain_, but it does show how the pattern is not necessarily well-suited the environment.
+The _Domain_, in this case, may use a logging or notifier/observer system that writes to STDOUT and STDERR as well, to provide continuous output back to the user.
+This is not necessarily a violation of ADR, since the logging and notification are incidental to the operation of the _Domain_, but it does show how the pattern is not necessarily well-suited the environment.

 For one example of this kind of non-interactive use, see [Cadre CliAdr](https://github.com/cadrephp/Cadre.CliAdr).